vertcoin-project/VertDocs/docs/Contributing/Bounties.md

 provided prominently.
 This will essentially become a landing page for P2Pool.
 * The scanner should check the github for the latest valid P2Pool versions and only list valid versions.
+* Preference for C++, Go or Node.js on the backend and HTML5 frontend.

 ### VertDocs